JustinhSE/BHTS_Chatbot/README.md

 ### Project Overview 🚀🚀🚀

-- This React-based chatbot is your contribution to the FinLit project, aiming to enhance financial literacy among immigrants and young students.
+- This React-based chatbot is my contribution to the FinLit project, aiming to enhance financial literacy among immigrants and young students.
 By leveraging a conversational interface, the chatbot provides a user-friendly platform for learning about key financial concepts.

 ### Key Features 🔑